timmers-io/tsb-poc-os4/pki/README.md

 ## These commands use "example.com" as the domain
 The name we will use for the custom ca is  "example.com"

+## Do NOT recreate these if you are already using them in clusters - we want the clusters to have the same chain of trust!

 ```bash
 openssl req -x509 -sha256 -nodes -days 365 -extensions v3_ca -newkey rsa:2048 -subj '/O=example Inc./CN=example.com' -keyout pki/new_certificates/example.com.key -out pki/new_certificates/example.com.crt
 ```